 This is why a critical part to a successful project is choosing the right team, a team with the expertise needed to address this time-consuming process, leveraging their expertise so the Owner benefits with cost savings over the life of the project.

-A PRODUCTIVE RELATIONSHIP BETWEEN OSHPD & PROJECT ENSURES CONTINUED PROGRESS
+A PRODUCTIVE RELATIONSHIP BETWEEN HCAI & PROJECT ENSURES CONTINUED PROGRESS

-Most projects we manage are in acute care environments and thus fall under OSHPD jurisdiction through the term of construction.
-This can result in the intermittent involvement of deputy inspectors, and frequent inspection by an IOR who interfaces with OSHPD field staff routinely.
+Most projects we manage are in acute care environments and thus fall under HCAI jurisdiction through the term of construction.
+This can result in the intermittent involvement of deputy inspectors, and frequent inspection by an IOR who interfaces with HCAI field staff routinely.

 Most projects occur within buildings that actively care for patients throughout construction—we bring all stakeholders together to ensure that the comfort and safety of patients is preserved throughout the process.